Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-protech/TASKS.md

 ***
 * Number of businesses in your NAICS code from [Market Research](https://www.naics.com/market-research/):

-**339113 - Surgical Appliance and Supplies Manufacturing** - Total Marketable US Businesses are 4470 *Businesses classification by employees total range:*
+**339113 - Surgical Appliance and Supplies Manufacturing** - Total Marketable US Businesses are 4470 businesses -
+*Businesses classification by employees total range:*
    - Uncoded records: 1.093
    - 1-4 employees: 2.042